Frequently Asked Questions

 Q: When is the groundbreaking scheduled?

-A: The groundbreaking for the new Y is projected to take place in July 2022.
+A: The groundbreaking of the new Y took place in July 2022.

 Q: When will the new building open?